Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/GettingStarted.md

 ## Installation

-`quorum-wizard` is written in Javascript and designed to be installed as a global NPM module and run from the command line.
+`quorum-wizard` is written in JavaScript and designed to be installed as a global NPM module and run from the command line.
 Make sure you have [Node.js/NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.

 Using npm: